distancify/Distancify.LitiumAddOns.OData/README.md

 ## Publishing

-The project is built on AppVeyor and set up to automatically push any release branch to NuGet.org.
-To create a new release, create a new branch using the following convention: `release/v<Major>.<Minor>`.
-AppVeyor will automatically append the build number.
+Use CreateRelease.ps1 to create a new release.
+There's a CI build from every __master__ build on Distancify's internal NuGet feed.

 ## Running the tests